 - Violence/Frightening/Intense: Suicide and depression are discussed.
 A man has a heart-attack-like episode while driving and the car crashes.

 Drugs/Alcohol: Teens take medicine such as aspirin and anti depressants.
 Teens drink (both at home and at parties) and several times become intoxicated.

 The Bottom Line

 RECOMMENDED FOR: Millennials in need of teen-spirit catharsis; a date night for young (but not TOO young) couples; film folks who like to keep tabs on up-and-coming directors.

 NOT RECOMMENDED FOR: Those preferring to steer clear of movies containing teen sex/sexuality.
 Those who don't do teen / coming-of-age flicks.

-Edge of Seventeen, directed by Kelly Fremon Craig, opens in theaters November 18, 2016.
+Edge of Seventeen, directed by Kelly Fremon Craig, opened in theaters November 18, 2016; available for home viewing February 14, 2017.
 It runs 98 minutes and stars Hailee Steinfeld, Woody Harrelson, Kyra Sedgwick, Blake Jenner, Haley Lu Richardson and Hayden Szeto.
 Watch the trailer for Edge of Seventeen here.